-The results of Supreme were previously reported in the Active segment.
-The results of Supreme recorded in the income (loss) from discontinued operations, net of tax line item in the Consolidated Statements of Operations were a loss of \$259.0 million (including a final after-tax loss on sale of \$126.6 million and goodwill and intangible asset impairment charges of \$145.0 million), income of \$49.6 million and a loss of \$637.2 million (including goodwill and intangible asset impairment charges of
+The results of the Occupational Workwear business were previously reported in the Work segment.
+The results of the Occupational Workwear business recorded in the income from discontinued operations, net of tax line item in the Consolidated Statement of Operations was income of \$170.7 million (including a final after-tax gain on sale of \$146.0 million) for the year ended March 2022.